Rudxain/Samsung-rants/index.md

 Gboard has a dedicated menu to manage the dictionary.

+Again, unsurprisingly, they haven't improved this for years.
 Come on, S, is it really difficult?

 ### Legacy Google dependency